Lakenhal (18)

 Location: Channel of Willebroek

-Today: Two bridges are there now: one for trains and one for cars and other traffic.
+Today: There are two bridges today: one for trains and one for cars and other traffic.
 The channel was also broadened in the fifties.

 (picture: Heinrich Hoffmann)